db0/godot-card-game-framework/README.md

 * Can add tokens on cards.
 Tokens expand in the own drawer for more info.
 * Ability to define cards in standard json
 * Ability to split card definitions into sets
+* Automatically resizing text inside cards to fit the card size.

 ### Scripting Engine Features